UnknownNPC/json-compressor-maven-plugin/README.md

 ## Overview
 Plugin removes useless whitespaces and newlines in target json files.
-It helps to reduce file sizes before they get packaged to `jar`.
+It helps to reduce file sizes before they get packaged.

 ## Content